-Block, 2 Units Accelerated 1191 Teacher recommendation, portfolio and juried drawing with artist statements are a prerequisite to acceptance.
+Full Year Block, 2 Units Accelerated 1191 Teacher recommendation

 This course is appropriate for college-bound students interested in the study of art.
 It is structured to prepare the student for the foundation year at a professional art school.
 Students will amass a college entrance portfolio, complete written assignments based on art history, and maintain a sketchbook.
-The full-year provides the additional studio time necessary for an in-depth exploration of a wide variety of media and techniques required for individualized student portfolios.
+The full year provides the additional studio time necessary for an in-depth exploration of a wide variety of media and techniques required for individualized student portfolios.
 Visits by professional artists and art school representatives further enhance this course.

-Advanced Placement Art Full Year Block, 2 Units Advanced Placement 1190
+Advanced Placement Art

+Semester Block + Flex, 1.5 Units Advanced Placement 1190 Teacher recommendation
-Teacher recommendation, portfolio and juried drawing with artist statements are a prerequisite to acceptance.

 This college-level course is an independent study that meets with the Advanced Art class.
 Students will complete all Advanced Art assignments as well as the works required for either the General or Drawing Portfolio of the Advanced Placement Studio Art Portfolio.
 This portfolio consists of thirty to thirty-five original works of art, twelve of which must be completed based on a student-developed theme or concentration.